Read

 Simeon Harrison has gained experience in teaching high school mathematics for eight years.
 He is currently affiliated with EuroCC Austria and TU Wien and is responsible for organising and conducting training for industry users in the area of high-performance computing, high-performance data analytics and artificial intelligence.

-Podcast: Art of Making with Dr. Sarah Theinert
+Podcast: The Art of Making with Dr. Agne Kudarauskiene

-Podcast: Art of Making with Dr. Sarah Theinert
+Podcast: The Art of Making with Dr. Agne Kudarauskiene